 Prior to this offering, there has been no public market for the shares.
-The initial public offering price will be negotiated between us and the representative.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were our historical performance, estimates of the business potential and earnings prospects of our company, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price was negotiated between us and the representative.
+Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were our historical performance, estimates of the business potential and earnings prospects of our company, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-In connection with this offering, we have applied to list our common stock on The NASDAQ Global Select Market under the symbol "RDFN."
+In connection with this offering, we have been approved to list our common stock on The NASDAQ Global Select Market under the symbol "RDFN."

 In connection with this offering, the underwriters may purchase and sell shares of common stock in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in this offering, and a short position represents the amount of such sales that have not been covered by subsequent purchases.
 A "covered short position" is a short position that is not greater than the amount of additional shares for which the underwriters' option described above may be exercised.
 The underwriters may cover any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to cover the covered short position also be exercised, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase additional shares for which the underwriters are any short sales that create a short position greater than the amount of additional shares or purchase available for purchase in the open market.
-A naked short position greater than the amount of additional shares for which the price of shares available for purchase in the open market as compared to the price at which they may purchase additional shares pursuant to the option described above.
+In determining the source of shares to cover the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase additional shares pursuant to the option described above.
+"Naked" short sales are any short sales that create a short position greater than the amount of additional shares for which the option described above.
 "Naked" short sales are any short sales that create a short position greater than the amount of additional shares for which the option described above may be exercised.
 The underwriters must cover any such naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock made by the underwriters in the open market prior to the completion of this offering.
-Stabilizing transactions consist of various bids for
+A naked short position by purchasing shares in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
+Stabilizing transactions consist of various bids for or purchases of common stock made by the underwriters in the open market prior to the completion of this offering.